Abdul Rawoof Pinjari, Ph.D.

 - Graduate Research Assistant, 2002-2004, Department of Civil and Environmental Engineering, University of South Florida

-- Choice Modeling and Econometric Analysis of User Behavior in Urban Systems: Discrete choice models; Discrete-continuous systems; Multidimensional choice systems; Kuhn-Tucker Demand Systems; Copula models; Duration models; Alternative estimation methods; Mathematical modeling of psychological constructs of choice (attitudes, beliefs, etc.)
+- Choice Modeling and Econometric Analysis of User Behavior in Urban Systems: Discrete choice models; Discrete-continuous econometric systems; Multidimensional choice systems; Kuhn-Tucker Demand Systems; Copula models; Duration models; Alternative estimation methods; Mathematical modeling of psychological constructs of choice (attitudes, beliefs, etc.)

-- Transportation Safety: Traffic crash exposure, occurrence, and occupant injury severity
+- Transportation Safety: Statistical analysis of traffic crash exposure, occurrence, and occupant injury severity